-VOLUNTEER DRESS CODE.
+VOLUNTEER DRESS CODE,

-Parents who plan to spend any significant time on our school campus, apart from short periods for pick up or dismissal, should follow the school dress code outlined within this document.
-This includes field trips.
+Parents, alumni, siblings, etc. who plan to spend any significant time on our school campus, apart from short periods (15 min.) for pick up or dismissal, should follow the school dress code outlined within this document.
+This includes field trips or other school functions.